Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-apps/model.md

 {{% /excerpt%}}

 ## Creation of rules
-The rules in Altinn Studio Apps is defined when the service developer defines the rules for the service.
+The rules in Altinn Studio Apps is defined when the app developer defines the rules for the app.
-The rules are deployed together with the Service App to a given Altinn Studio App environment.
+The rules are deployed together with the App to a given Altinn Studio App environment.

 In Altinn II end user can also create rules.
 This happens when:
 - When user creates a local role that contains rights that user have through other roles
-- When delegating single rights to a user or organization.
+- When delegating single rights to a user or organisation.

 ## Roles
 Altinn Studio Apps will retrieve roles from Altinn II Administration.
 This will later could be expanded to other sources for roles.